+Procedure

 CERVICAL CANCER AND DYSPLASIA DETECTION

-In the 2009-2010 and 2010-2011 program years, respectively, a total of 11 and 13 cases of invasive cervical cancer and, 305 and 197 cases of cervical intraepithelial neoplasia (CIN) were diagnosed through the CSP.
-For these two program years, the overall rate of invasive cervical cancer and dysplasia (defined as CIN I or worse [includes CIN I, CIN II, CIN III - carcinoma in situ]) per 1,000 women screened in the program was 20.3 for 2009-2010 program year and 16.5 for the 2010-2011 program year.
-Figure 18 shows how the detection rates of cervical cancer and dysplasia vary by age for cases diagnosed between the 1994-1995 and 2010-2011 program years.
+In the 2011-2012 program year, a total of 11 cases of invasive cervical cancer and 284 cases of cervical intraepithelial neoplasia (CIN) were diagnosed through the CSP.
+The overall rate of invasive cervical cancer and dysplasia (defined as CIN I or worse [includes CIN I, CIN II, CIN III - carcinoma in situ]) per 1,000 women screened in the program was 16.0 for the 2011-2012 program year.
+Figure 12 shows how the detection rates of cervical cancer and dysplasia vary by age for cases diagnosed between the 1994-1995 and 2011-2012 program years.
 The high detection rate for women under age 40 may be due, in part, to program-specific enrollment patterns where younger women with abnormal Pap tests were more likely to be enrolled in the program.

-Figure 18

-Overall, the percent of clients diagnosed with invasive cervical cancer is very small: less than two percent during the period between the 1994-1995 and 2010-2011 program years (Figure 19).
-The higher detection rate of invasive cervical cancer in women 65 to 74 years of age is consistent with the incidence of cervical cancer in the general population, where incidence increases with age, with the highest incidence in women 65-69 years of age (New York State Cancer Registry, 2004-2008).
+Overall, the percent of clients diagnosed with invasive cervical cancer is very small: less than two percent during the period between the 1994-1995 and 2011-2012 program years (Figure 13).
+The higher detection rate of invasive cervical cancer in women 65 to 74 years of age is consistent with the incidence of cervical cancer in the general population, where incidence increases with age, with the highest incidence in women 65-69 years of age (New York State Cancer Registry, 2005-2009).
 The higher percentage of precancerous cases in younger women may be due, in part, to program-specific enrollment patterns, where younger women with abnormal Pap tests were more likely to be enrolled in the program.
-Figure 19 Cervical Cancer and Dysplasia by Age Group New York State Cancer Services Program April 1994 - March 2011
+Figure 53 Cervical Cancer and Dysplasia by Age Group New York State Cancer Services Program April 1994 - March 2012

 CANCER TREATMENT: MEDICAID CANCER TREATMENT PROGRAM (MCTP) The CSP actively recruits eligible clients diagnosed with cancer or precancerous conditions to be enrolled in the MCTP, with a goal of 90 percent enrolled.
-During both the 2009-2010 and 2010-2011 program years, 95.8 percent of MCTP-eligible women diagnosed through the CSP with breast or cervical cancers or precancerous conditions were enrolled in the MCTP.
-Figure 20 presents the number of enrollees in the MCTP by type of cancer and program year.
-In the 2009-2010 program year, the overall number of MCTP enrollees declined from previous years, consistent with the decline in screening rates seen in this program year.
-However, in the 2010-2011 program year, the number of MCTP enrollees increased.
-For both of these two program years, the percentage of enrollees with a diagnosis of breast cancer was over 70 percent, while the percentage with a diagnosis of cervical cancer or precancerous cervical dysplasia was about 18 percent.
-The relatively smaller proportion of cervical cancer cases in these two program years is likely explained by the increased focus on the priority population of women ages 50 to 64.
-Figure 20 Medicaid Cancer Treatment Program Enrollees By Type of Cancer New York State Cancer Services Program April 2006- March 2011
+During the 2011-2012 program year, 96.5 percent of MCTP-eligible women diagnosed through the CSP with breast or cervical cancers or precancerous conditions were enrolled in the MCTP.
+Figure 14 presents the number of enrollees in the MCTP by type of cancer and program year.
+In the 2011-2012 program year, the overall number of MCTP enrollees increased compared to the previous years.
+The percentage of enrollees with a diagnosis of breast cancer was over 75 percent, while the percentage with a diagnosis of cervical cancer or precancerous cervical dysplasia was nearly 15 percent.
+The relatively smaller proportion of cervical cancer cases is likely explained by the increased focus on the priority population of women ages 50 to 64.
+Figure 14 Medicaid Cancer Treatment Program Enrollees By Type of Cancer New York State Cancer Services Program April 2007- March 2012